TheExtraOne/BE-IT-Incubator/README.md

 The `src` directory contains the core components of our application:

 - `middleware`: Authorization, validation, and error handling.
-- `controllers`: Handle HTTP requests/responses with separate routers for blogs and posts.
+- `api`: Handle HTTP requests/responses with separate routers and controllers for blogs and posts.
-- `domain`: Business logic services for blogs and posts.
+- `business-logic`: Services for blogs and posts.
-- `repository`: MongoDB data access layer.
+- `data-access`: MongoDB data access layer (command and query repository).
-- `models`: Separate models for different layers (controller, domain, repository).
+- `models`: Separate models for different layers (controller, bll, repository).

 Testing (`tests`):